eugenioLopezRamos/slika-photography/README.md

 **DONE**

+- Img responsivizer for posts? (check all img tags in the post, remove source, calc appropiate size, fill src) - Done, didnt remove source, it's dynamically replaced in the client so its easier when handling editing
 - Add img upload link to post/new(these would be sent to s3/posts/) - slug removed -> Images are uploaded before the post is submitted, so there is no slug // Done, need to responsivize the iamges still though
 - Add staticController testing (for the slides). - Done, completes the moving of logic from slidersContent to controller
 - Move logic from slidersContent (view) to staticController - Done, testing still to go